-creamy slow cooker mac and cheese
+creamy slow cooker macarnoi and cheese in bowl

 I have eaten macaroni and cheese no fewer than half a dozen times in the last week.
 What happened is that we hadn’t eaten macaroni and cheese for a good month or so, which is forever for us, and so I decided to make up for it by making baked mac and cheese.
 And then a few days later, when that ran out, I made this creamy slow cooker mac and cheese.
 The husband says one or two dinners of mac and cheese is enough — I say the limit does not exist.